ZywooSimple/RT-SRTS/README.md

 ```

 ## 💾 Data
-The geometry file is used for the RTK to generate DRR image at a certain angle.
+The geometry file is used for the RTK to generate DRR image at a certain angle.The dataset is divided into 3 parts by the TXT file.

 We saved each real 3DCT and corresponding real tumor label into the h5py file and put it into a separate folder according to the 1080 time phase.
 The structure is as follows:
 ```sh